taoning2014/srt-validator-website/README.md

 ## Deploy

-Currently the app is deployed to [github pages](https://pages.github.com/), follow steps:
+Currently the app is deployed to [github pages](https://pages.github.com/), unber /docs in master branch.
+Before push to origin, do a `npm run build`, this command will build the latest code into /docs.

-1. Commit changes in development branch, check out master, rebase with develoment branch.
-2. Delete the exising gh-pages, and checkout new branch with same name from master. gh-pages is a special branch that github used to deploy static website.
-3. Run `npm run build`, this will build app in production environment, the build result is under `/dist`.
-4. Run `cp -R dist/* ./`.
-5. Add and commit change: `git add . && git commit -m 'deploy'`.
-6. Push to github: `git push --set-upstream origin gh-pages --force`.

 ## TODOS
 - [ ] Add hot reload.